 While we’re all tempted to spoil our chickens, try to keep treats to a minimum, because they genuinely need all the nutrients they can get in their starter feed.

 You can introduce scrambled or boiled eggs and mealworms around 2 weeks old, but avoid table scraps that contain very few nutrients.

-If you are brand new to raising chickens, invest in good quality food to help your chicks grow strong and healthy.
-You can also read my review of the best chicken starter kit to learn more about raising chicks.
+If you are brand new to raising chickens, invest in good quality food and starter kits to help your chicks grow strong and healthy.
 Happy raising, and feel free to share our tips on what do chicks eat to successfully rear your own backyard chickens!